LuisAugenstein/string_art/README.md

 ```

-2. In line 59 of `Hook.m` the convex hull computation is not consistent when the pins lie directly opposite to each other. replace only in those cases the `convhull` call with a `boundary` call:
+2. In line 59 of `Hook.m` the convex hull computation is not consistent when the pins are positioned directly opposite to each other.
+Only in those cases replace the `convhull` call with a `boundary` call:
 ```matlab
 ...
 for i = 1 : 4